VIK2395/JWT_auth/https/https.md

 See laptop: __Network and security fundamentals__ for more info.

-Session key exchange is asymmetric;\
+Session key exchange uses asymmetric encription;\
-Data encription is symmetric;
+Data encripted using symmetric encription;

 =================================================================================